v0-alpha/src-mq/README.md

 ## Acknowledgements
 _src-mq_ is heavily inspired by [sass-mq](https://github.com/sass-mq/sass-mq).

-It's extracted from work [originally done at the Guardian](https://github.com/guardian/dotcom-rendering/pull/21) that is now being rolled into their [Source Design System](https://github.com/guardian/source-components).
+It's extracted from work [originally done at the Guardian](https://github.com/guardian/dotcom-rendering/pull/21) and that is now being rolled into their [Source Design System](https://github.com/guardian/source-components).

 Hence the name 💃.